 Paula Cole's stunningly terrible "I Don't Want to Wait."
 The song opens with

-lines so excruciatingly bad they are painful even to remember, much less consider
+lines so excruciatingly bad they are painful to remember, much less (pause to vomit) sing:

 So open up your morning light

 You know that if we are to stay alive

 And see the peace in every eye ...